 Gal Marder – Agile software craftsmanship – AgileIL11

-Practicing Agile in the process level yields a great performance boost to development teams.
-In order to able to persist the fast going pace, it is imperative to craft the code in a way that will support Agile.
+Practicing Agile at the process level yields a great performance boost to development teams.
+In order to be able to persist a fast going pace, it is imperative to craft the code in a way that will support Agile.
 Embracing change in the process level without supporting it in the code level could bring a project to a total disaster.

 Lecturer’s short Bio: